-&lt;sup>4 Energy sector EDPRS Self-Assessment, EWSA, MININFRA, November 2011.
+4 Energy sector EDPRS Self-Assessment, EWSA, MININFRA, November 2011.

-Figure 4.6 below presents the percentage of households with mud-covered tree trunks as their main wall material by district.
+Figure 4.6 below presents the percentage of households using mud-covered tree trunks as their main wall material by district.
 The main wall material of dwellings were classified as follows: mud bricks, mud bricks covered with cement, tree trunks with mud, tree trunks with mud and cement, oven-fired brick, and other unspecified material.

-In Gakenke district, 9.6% of households use mud-covered tree trunks as their wall material.
-The district is therefore one of the lowest for the use of this wall material.
-At national level, 35.2% of households have mud-covered tree trunks as their main wall material; in urban areas the figure is only 17.1% and 38.3% in rural areas.
+In Gicumbi district, 42% of households use mud-covered tree trunks as their main wall material, followed by mud bricks (29.2%) and mud bricks covered with cement (19.2%).
+At national level, 35.2% of households use mud-covered tree trunks as a wall material; in urban areas the figure is only 17.1% and 38.3% in rural areas.
+It is clear that Gicumbi district is still below the national average in terms of improving wall construction material.